-For Mayors · City Managers · Budget Officers
+For Council Members · Mayors · City Managers · Budget Officers

-Every encampment clearance costs your city five figures in labor, equipment, and disposal — and moves no one into housing.
+Encampment clearances run from $8,000 to $50,000 each in labor, equipment, and disposal — and move no one into housing.
 There is now a documented alternative that costs less than one sweep, requires no site, no operator, and no annual budget commitment.

 Homeless encampment on city street